Cottonwood is a popular wood in many woodworking projects including making furniture, shelving, framing, saddles, pallets, and flooring.

 Cottonwood has a straight or fairly irregular grain structure or with interlocked grain pattern.

-Plus, it has diffused porous structures which are considered as less desirable wood species and use to make products with less market value.
+Plus, it has diffused porous structures which are considered as less desirable wood species and are used to make products with less market value.

 Most of the diffuse-porous woods are softwoods except soft hardwoods like Cottonwood.
 The vessels in the wood fibers of Cottonwoods are spread unevenly in an irregular pattern.